Blessington: Early modern history

+20th-century history

+During the Irish Civil War, Blessington became a place of strategic importance for the Anti-Treaty forces who regrouped in the town after defeat in Dublin.
+It was envisioned that they could use the town as a base from which to link up with other Anti-Treaty fighters to launch a new attack on Dublin in July 1922.
+However, the plan was hampered by lack of coordination and provisions.
+The Anti-Treaty forces were quickly dispersed following a skirmish with Free State troops.

 Above the nearby village of Lacken in the early hours of 18 April 1941, an RAF Handley Page Hampden aircraft (Registration AD730) got lost in bad weather and crashed on Black Hill (Kilbeg) killing its entire crew of four.
-The airmen were brought to Blessington and buried with full military funerals on 22 April 1941 at St. Mary’s Church by order of the Irish Government.
+The airmen were brought to Blessington and buried with full military honors on 22 April 1941 at St. Mary's Church by order of the Irish Government.
 The Irish Times the day after reported that “During the funeral all shops in Blessington were closed and blinds drawn on windows.”
 A memorial stone was unveiled at the crash site on 18 April 1991.

 Modern development

 Since the turn of the 21st century, Blessington's population has increased substantially, more than doubling from 2,509 at the 2002 census, to 5,010 by the time of the 2011 census.
+Population reached 5,611 in 2022.
 The majority of housing estates were constructed on the western side of the town, off the R410, which is the road to Naas.
 A new inner bypass has also been opened that alleviates traffic on Main Street to some degree.

 Infrastructure improvements since 2005 include a playground, fire station, a central retail development, including a Dunnes Stores outlet and a public library (opened in 2006) above it, expansion of a SuperValu supermarket, and addition of an ALDI supermarket.

 Amenities

 Pubs

-The town has a number of pubs, including Hennessy's, Miley's, Murphy's and the West Wicklow House.
-An event venue by the lakeshore, named The Avon (previously Avon Rí Adventure Centre), is also a licensed premises.
+The town has a number of pubs, namely Hennessy's, Miley's, Murphy's, the West Wicklow House and the Rambler's Rest.

-The Reid family ran another pub, named Mick Reid's, for several decades before closing in December 2018.
-A planning application was submitted to Wicklow County Council in 2022, seeking permission to build a veterinary clinic on the site of the pub.